jacksontj/promxy/README.md

 ## Quickstart
 Release binaries are available on the [releases](https://github.com/jacksontj/promxy/releases) page.

-If you are interested in hacking on promxy (or just running your own build), you can clone and build`:
+If you are interested in hacking on promxy (or just running your own build), you can clone and build:

 ```
 git clone git@github.com:jacksontj/promxy.git